Get access to everything we publish when you sign up for Outside+.

 Baker also said The North Face would do well to invite outside diversity experts into the selection process for the campaign’s leaders.

 “It would be amazing if they would bring everyone together for a roundtable,” she said.
 “All of us who have been doing this work for years should be privy to the process of choosing these representatives.”

 Amy Roberts, The North Face’s senior director of sustainability and brand impact, said of the effort, “We hope to move from a more traditional approach to grant-making that’s included support from key industry partners and internal TNF associates to a participatory model that shifts more involvement into the hands of the those who represent and reflect communities we hope to impact through funding.
 While we’ll still work with partners and associates, our fellows will help advise on opportunities, assessment and funding as we seek to be more inclusive in this process. ”

-“Communities of color are three times more likely to live in nature-deprived places, and often face racism and other systemic challenges when they do explore,” Roberts told SNEWS.
+“Communities of color are three times more likely to live in nature-deprived places, and often face racism and other systemic challenges when they do explore,” Roberts told OBJ.
 “As a leader in the outdoor industry, we are committed to enabling people from all walks of life and abilities to get outside, explore and feel safe and welcome doing so.”